ASEAN: ASEAN Plus Six

 ASEAN Plus Three was the first of attempts for further integration to improve existing ties of Southeast Asia with East Asian countries of China, Japan and South Korea.
 This was followed by the even larger East Asia Summit (EAS), which included ASEAN Plus Three as well as India, Australia, and New Zealand.
 This group acted as a prerequisite for the planned East Asia Community which was supposedly patterned after the European Community (now transformed into the European Union).
 The ASEAN Eminent Persons Group was created to study this policy's possible successes and failures.

-The group became ASEAN Plus Six with Australia, New Zealand, and India, and stands as the linchpin of Asia Pacific's economic, political, security, socio-cultural architecture, as well as the global economy.
+The group became ASEAN Plus Six with Australia, New Zealand, and India, and stands as the linchpin of the Asia–Pacific's economic, political, security, socio-cultural architecture, as well as the global economy.
 Codification of the relations between these countries has seen progress through the development of the Regional Comprehensive Economic Partnership, a free-trade agreement involving the 15 countries of ASEAN Plus Six (excluding India).
 RCEP would, in part, allow the members to protect local sectors and give more time to comply with the aim for developed country members.

-The economies in this region that have not joined the RCEP are: Hong Kong, India, Macau, North Korea and Taiwan.

-Hong Kong is actively seeking to join.
-Hong Kong itself has signed free trade agreements with ASEAN, New Zealand, Mainland China, and Australia.
-Mainland China welcomes Hong Kong's participation.
-According to the 2018 policy address of the Special Chief Executive, the Special Chief Executive She will start negotiations with RCEP member states after the signing of RCEP.

-As Asia's financial center and Asia's trading hub, Hong Kong can provide member countries with high-quality financial services.

 India temporarily does not join the RCEP for the protection of its own market, but Japan, China, and ASEAN welcomes India's participation.
-The members stated that "the door will always be open" and promised to create convenient conditions for India to participate in RCEP.
-And India itself has signed free trade agreements with ASEAN, Japan and South Korea.

-As a free trade port, Macau's tax rate itself is very low.
-Macau's economy does not depend on import and export trade.
-Tourism and gaming are the main economic industries in Macau.
-The Macau government did not state whether to join RCEP.
-Macau still has room for openness in the service industry.

-Taiwan has been excluded from participating with the organization owing to China's influence on the Asia Pacific through its economic and diplomatic influence.
-Because Taiwan itself has a New Southbound Policy, the inability to join the RCEP is expected to have little impact on Taiwan.
-At the same time, Taiwan is also considering whether to cancel ECFA to counter China.
+Taiwan has been excluded from participating with the organisation owing to China's influence on the Asia–Pacific through its economic and diplomatic influence.